top of page

 1. Know Your Audience, Not Just Your Message

-A sign meant for hotel guests at check-in needs to feel different than one for passersby on a retail sidewalk.
-We design for context and mindset: What does the viewer need in that moment?
+A sign meant for hotel guests at check-in needs a different feel than one aimed at passersby on a retail sidewalk.
+We design for context and mindset.
+What does the viewer need in that moment?

 2. Use Motion with Restraint

-Movement draws the eye—but overdoing it can overwhelm.
-Our philosophy: motion should guide, not distract.
-Smooth transitions, subtle animations, and looping content that rewards repeat glances are key.
+Movement draws the eye.
+But overdoing it can overwhelm.
+Our philosophy is that motion should guide, not distract.
+Smooth transitions, subtle animations, and looping content that rewards repeat glances are essential.

 3. Design for Speed of Understanding

-You have about 3 seconds to get your message across.
+You have about three seconds to get your message across.
 That means:

 • Minimal words